MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowplaylists.md

 # Hide and show playlists

 To tailor Custom Learning for your environment, you may need to hide playlists provided by Microsoft and replace them with playlists that you create for your organization.
-For example, a common customer use case is to hide the Six Simple Steps playlist from Microsof, and replace it with a playlist that you create for your organization or user group.
+For example, a common customer use case is to hide the Six Simple Steps playlist from Microsoft and replace it with a playlist that you create for your organization or user group.

-### Hide a playlist
+## Hide a playlist

 1. From the Custom Learning **Home** page, click the **Office 365 training** tile.
-2. From the Custom Learning Web part, select the **System** menu, then select **Administer Playlist**.
-You should now have two tabs open.
-One with the **Custom Learning Administration** page, and one with the **Office 365 training** page.
+2. From the Custom Learning web part, select the **System** menu, then select **Administer Playlist**.
+You should now have two tabs open: One with the **Custom Learning Administration** page; and one with the **Office 365 training** page.
 3. From the **Custom Learning Administration** page, under **Category**, select a subcategory, and then select the eyeball for a playlist to hide it.
 For this example, click the **First Days** subcategory, and then hide the **Six Simple Steps** playlist.

 ![cg-hideplaylist.png](media/cg-hideplaylist.png)